 If you have determined that dry van trucking is the ideal service for your company, there’s no shortage of options available when it comes to dry van shipping companies.
 However, finding the best rate can be a challenge.

-JRC Dedicated Services offers some of the best dry van shipping rates available.
-If you want to find out how much dry van shipping will cost for your operations, simply request a free quote from us or contact us and we’ll get you started today.
+JRC Dedicated Services offers some of the best dry van shipping rates and dedicated warehousing available.
+If you want to find out how much dry van shipping or FTL trucking will cost for your operations, simply request a free quote from us or contact us and we’ll get you started today with warehouse services.